Skip to main content

 Sentry Integration

 Connect Sentry to enable the AI agent to analyze errors, exceptions, and performance issues during investigations.
-Sentry can also be configured as an alert source to automatically trigger investigations when new issues are created.
+Sentry can also be configured as an alert source to automatically trigger investigations when new issues are created or resolved.

 Capabilities